Sortformer: A Novel Approach for Permutation-Resolved Speaker Supervision in Speech-to-Text Systems: Introduction

-With recent advances in language models and deep neural networks, automatic speech recognition (ASR) is being deployed across a broader range of industrial applications, creating numerous new use cases.
+With recent advances in deep neural networks and large language models (LLMs), automatic speech recognition (ASR) is being deployed across a broader range of industrial applications, enabling numerous new use cases.
 In transcription services, a growing number of applications require speaker annotations because natural language understanding (NLU) modules need to recognize speakers to gain a deeper understanding of conversations and interactions.
-Moreover, as modern machine learning models demand large amounts of training data, the need for automatic annotation systems has significantly increased.
+Moreover, as modern machine learning models demand large amounts of training data, the need for automatic annotation systems has grown significantly.

-Speaker diarization is the process of estimating generic speaker labels by assigning audio segments to individual speakers.
-In the context of automatic speech recognition (ASR), multispeaker ASR (also referred to as speaker-attributed ASR or multitalker ASR in the literature) requires the speaker diarization process, either directly or indirectly, to transcribe spoken words with speaker annotations alongside the generated text.
-As ASR models continue to improve in accuracy, speaker diarization is increasingly integrated into the ASR framework or performed simultaneously during the ASR decoding process, enabling rich transcription with conversational context.
+The rising demand for speaker annotations underscores the need for robust speaker tagging—also known as speaker diarization, which is the process of estimating generic speaker labels by assigning audio segments to individual speakers.
+In the context of automatic speech recognition (ASR), multi-speaker ASR (also referred to as speaker-attributed ASR or multi-talker ASR in the literature) requires the speaker diarization process, either directly or indirectly, to transcribe spoken words with speaker annotations alongside the generated text.
+As ASR models continue to be streamlined and become more accurate, speaker diarization is progressively integrated into the ASR framework or performed simultaneously during the ASR decoding process, enabling rich transcription with conversational context.

-Despite recent advances in speaker diarization and multispeaker ASR, these systems are typically trained, deployed, and evaluated separately from ASR models due to challenges such as data scarcity and application diversity.
-Collecting annotated multitalker conversational speech is significantly more difficult than acquiring images or single-speaker speech data, particularly for low-resource languages or privacy-sensitive domains such as medical applications.
-Additionally, multispeaker ASR use cases often require models to perform inference on multi-hour audio samples, while acquiring such long-form training data is even more challenging.
+Despite recent advances in speaker diarization and multi-speaker ASR, these systems have been typically trained, deployed, and evaluated separately from ASR models due to challenges such as data scarcity and application diversity.
+Collecting annotated multi-talker conversational speech is significantly more difficult than acquiring images or single-speaker speech data, particularly for low-resource languages or privacy-sensitive domains such as medical applications.
+Additionally, multi-speaker ASR use cases often require models to perform inference on multi-hour audio samples, while acquiring such long-form training data is even more challenging.

-In terms of application diversity, most ASR systems use cases do not require a speaker diarization module, leading to speaker diarization being separately cascaded with ASR models to enable speaker-attributed ASR.
-Although these cascaded multispeaker ASR systems achieve competitive performance, optimizing or fine-tuning high-performance multispeaker ASR systems for specific domains remains a considerable challenge, as evidenced by evaluations such as CHiME challenges~\cite{barker2017chime, barker2018fifth, watanabe2020chime, cornell2023chime}.